 For many though, it is not simply the specter of dental surgery which makes them uncomfortable but sometimes crooked teeth can even cause individuals to bite their cheek or tongue more often.
 If you have crooked teeth that are causing you to bite your cheek or tongue with some regularity, you are fully aware of the immediate discomfort.
 This is especially true after the first time you do it and the area begins to swell, causing you to do it more often throughout the day.

 This prolonged and regular discomfort need not be something you live with.
 The surest way of improving your comfort and treatment prognosis is to get treatment as soon as you see a problem.
 This is why it’s important to meet with an orthodontist to make sure that you’re getting the best treatment and advice available.
 Your orthodontic office will easily be able to spot these telltale signs of crooked teeth long before you may notice, and if it is spotted sooner, it can be treated sooner.

 Treatment options for crooked teeth

 If you are a child, adolescent, or adult, your options may differ slightly.
 There are various options that the orthodontist may have to consider depending on the age demographic of the patient.
-Adult orthodontics provide different challenges than children or adolescents (Dinesh Kumar Bagga, 2010).
+Adult orthodontics provides different challenges than children or adolescents (Dinesh Kumar Bagga, 2010).

 All this talk about crooked teeth then makes individuals ask the next very natural question: What crooked teeth treatments are available?
 Depending on the severity, your orthodontic office may recommend a number of things.
 If you get regular dental check-ups and meet with your orthodontist then it is likely that any issues are caught swiftly and are unlikely to be well advanced.
 In this case, your orthodontic office may simply recommend the use of a clear aligner to help keep your teeth in the correct positions.